 Can a Battery Be Too Dead to Charge?

 A battery can be too dead to charge if the internals of the battery won’t hold a charge anymore.
 Car batteries rely on acid to hold and transfer electric charge.
-If the acid inside the car battery is gone or worn out, it will not hold or transfer a charge anymore.
+If the acid inside the car battery is gone or worn out, it will no longer hold or transfer a charge.

 Will My Car Battery Come Back to Life?